d33kshant/d33kshant.github.io/docs/blog/posts/implementing-convolutional-neural-networks-using-tensorflow.md

   Convolutional Neural Networks (CNNs) are a class of deep learning models that excel at working with image data.
 Instead of processing each pixel independently (like in a fully connected neural network), CNNs use filters (or kernels) to scan across the image, capturing spatial hierarchies and local patterns like edges, textures, and shapes.
 ---

-# Implementing CNN using Tensorflow
+# Implementing Convolutional Neural Networks using Tensorflow

 Convolutional Neural Networks (CNNs) are a class of deep learning models that excel at working with image data.
 Instead of processing each pixel independently (like in a fully connected neural network), CNNs use filters (or kernels) to scan across the image, capturing spatial hierarchies and local patterns like edges, textures, and shapes.